kzamanbd/react-builder/apps/api/README-TESTS.md

 - `POST /auth/register`: Register a new user
 - `POST /auth/login`: Login a user
 - `GET /auth/profile`: Get the authenticated user's profile
+- `POST /pages`: Create a new page
+- `GET /pages`: Get all pages for the authenticated user
+- `GET /pages/:id`: Get a specific page by ID
+- `PUT /pages/:id`: Update a specific page by ID
+- `DELETE /pages/:id`: Delete a specific page by ID

 For each endpoint, the tests cover: